ngless-toolkit/ngless/docs/sources/reproducible.md

 NGLess has several builtin features to make it easier to achieve reproducible research.

+All information that is needed to run a result is contained in the NGLess script.
+There is no command line or configuration option which changes the
+results: they only change the way in which the computation was run (what information was printed on the console, where intermediate files were saved, &c).

+The version annotations that NGLess requires also enhance reproducibility while allowing us to update NGLess going forward.

 ## Annotate results with input script

 The `write()` function call supports the argument `auto_comments` which will